maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption></figcaption>
 </figure>

-I placed it in a container but because I was afraid it the bottom would fill, I made sure to make a vent at the top (in the end it wasn't necessary though).
+I placed it in a container but because I was afraid that the bottom would be filled, I made sure to make a vent at the top (in the end it wasn't necessary though).
 <figure> <center>
   <img src="./../../img/mod11/chess3.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>